 Asking for a budget is the easiest way to let brands know that you expect payment.
 You’ll be able to find out the range they’re working with and what deliverables you can offer based on those numbers.

-There will be some instances when a brand claims they don’t have a budget — it’s up to you whether or not you want to move forward with a product exchange.
+There will be some instances when a brand claims they don’t have a budget — it’s up to you to decide if you want to move forward with a product exchange.

 Another response can be:

 Due to the time and resources that I use to create content, I’m not able to accept gifted/unpaid projects.

 I’d love to discuss a paid partnership in the future when you have an increase in your budget.
 Thank you for the opportunity!